-2.24 Portability
+2.26 Portability

-By default Easy Data Transform stores your preferences in macOS Library/Preferences.
-However you can store your preferences in an easydatatransform.ini file in the same folder as the Easy Data Transform .app file.
+By default Easy Data Transform stores your preferences in the Windows registry.
+However you can store your preferences in an easydatatransform.ini file in the same folder as the Easy Data Transform .exe file.
 This means you can install Easy Data Transform on a device without admin access.
 It also allows you to store everything on a portable device, such as a USB memory stick.
 You can even move your portable device between Windows and Mac computers.